Start off the New Year with George Hirsch Living it UP! Cookbook. ON SALE THROUGH FEB. | Are you receiving DAILY FOOD?

 Bit of Barry's

-One of the good things I brought back from my TV series taping in Ireland was a good box of Barry's Irish Tea.
+One of the best things I brought back from my TV series taping in Ireland was a good box of Barry's Irish Tea.
 Barry's has been making tea since 1901.
 When I asked the Irish for their favorite, the consensus was Barry's brand every single time.
 Every pot of tea I've ever had in Ireland has been great, so I think they're on to something.

 You may also find Barry's state-side too, but I encourage you to travel to the Emerald Isle to get yourself some directly - brown bread optional.
 Lately it's been the cold version of Barry's that I've been enjoying - as an enjoyable refreshing pitcher of iced tea.
 I find that my iced tea is more thirst quenching sans the sugar and simply topped with lemon and some fresh mint.
 More flavorful tip: twist the mint leaves and stem in your hands to loosen the oils from the mint leaves before adding to tea.
 Share and enjoy.